AFrenchWrench/AFrenchWrench/README.md

   <img src="assets/gifs/tenor.gif" width="320" />
 </div>

-I'm a backend developer with 3+ years of experience building and deploying production web applications.
+Backend developer focused on Django, APIs, databases, and infrastructure.

+I enjoy building systems that are simple to use, difficult to break, and easy to maintain.
-Most of my work revolves around designing APIs, modeling databases, optimizing performance, and making sure systems stay maintainable long after the excitement of the first deployment wears off.
+Most of my time is spent somewhere between designing APIs, optimizing queries, deploying services, and wondering who wrote the SQL I'm currently looking at.

-A few things I enjoy:

-* 🐍 Building backend systems with Django, DRF, and FastAPI
-* ⚡ Designing GraphQL and REST APIs that don't become maintenance nightmares
-* 🗄️ Working with PostgreSQL, Redis, and data-heavy applications
-* 🐳 Deploying services with Docker, Nginx, Linux, and VPS infrastructure
-* 🔒 Learning how systems break so I can build them more securely
-* 🧩 Solving algorithmic problems because "it works" isn't always a satisfying answer
+Outside of development, I compete in programming contests and study computer science.

 ---